-- 1. Signed, written note from parent/guardian, parent representative;

-- 2. Conversation, in person or by telephone, between the verifying employee and the student's parent/guardian or parent representative.
-The employee shall subsequently record the following:

-- a.
-Name of student

-- b.
-Name of parent/guardian or parent representative

-- c.
-Name of verifying employee

-- d.
-Date or dates of absence

-- e.
-Reason for absence

-- 3. Visit to the student's home by the verifying employee, or any other reasonable method, which establishes the fact that the student was absent for the reasons stated.
-A written recording shall be made, including information outlined above.

-- 4. Healthcare provider verification

-a.
-When excusing students for confidential medical services or verifying such appointments, Charter School staff shall not ask the purpose of such appointments but may contact a medical office to confirm the time of the appointment.
+- 1. Signed, written note from parent/guardian, parent representative; - 2.
+Conversation, in person or by telephone, between the verifying employee and the student's parent/guardian or parent representative.
+The employee shall subsequently record the following: - a.
+Name of student - b.
+Name of parent/guardian or parent representative - c.
+Name of verifying employee - d.
+Date or dates of absence - e.
+Reason for absence - 3.
+Visit to the student's home by the verifying employee, or any other reasonable method, which establishes the fact that the student was absent for the reasons stated.
+A written recording shall be made, including information outlined above. - 4.
+Healthcare provider verification - a.
+When excusing students for confidential medical services or verifying such appointments, GVA staff shall not ask the purpose of such appointments but may contact a medical office to confirm the time of the appointment. - b.

-b.
 A healthcare provider's note of illness will be accepted for any reported absence.
 When a student has had fourteen (14) absences in the school year for illness verified by methods listed in #1-#3 above without a healthcare provider's note, any further absences for illness must be verified by a healthcare provider.

 Insofar as class participation is an integral part of students' learning experiences, parents/guardians and students shall be encouraged to schedule medical appointments during non-school hours.
-Students should not be absent from school without their parents/guardians' knowledge or consent except in cases of medical emergency.
-Student absence for religious instruction or participation in religious exercises away from school property may be considered excused subject to administrative regulations and law.